opendocsg/slw-judgments-backfill/2013_SGHC_47/report.md

 denied being liable for conspiracy and for being joint-tortfeasors with the 1st defendant in that they did not authorize, direct or procure the alleged infringements.

-38     In _TV Media Pte Ltd v De Cruz Andrea Heidi and anot_ her [2004] 3 SLR(R) 543, the Court of Appeal held that proof of the commission of a tort by a company does not automatically prove that the directors who manage its affairs are also guilty of the tort.
+38     In _TV Media Pte Ltd v De Cruz Andrea Heidi and anot_ her <span class="citation">[2004] 3 SLR(R) 543</span>, the Court of Appeal held that proof of the commission of a tort by a company does not automatically prove that the directors who manage its affairs are also guilty of the tort.
 However, the Court of Appeal added that the law has carved out an exception to this principle.
 Where directors order an act by the company which amounts to a tort by the company, they may be liable as joint tortfeasors on the basis that they have procured or directed the wrong to be done.
-Whether a director is so liable depends very much on the factual situation at hand and the level of his involvement is a matter of degree (see _Gabriel Peter & Partners v Wee Chong Jin_ [1997] 3 SLR(R) 649 at [35]).
+Whether a director is so liable depends very much on the factual situation at hand and the level of his involvement is a matter of degree (see _Gabriel Peter & Partners v Wee Chong Jin_ <span class="citation">[1997] 3 SLR(R) 649</span> at [35]).

 39     In _Kerly’s Law of Trade Marks and Trade Names_ (Sweet & Maxwell, 14th Ed, 2005), it is stated (at paragraph 19-140):